bketelsen/storyblog/content/blog/test6/index.md

 ## Second Level Header
 Some stuff

-The Image should update in Github if the action is running?
+The Image should update in Github if the action is running???